gedrutten/Portfolio/content/3580qca/Week01.md

 + Daniel Wedmaier - Interior Design and Environments
 + Myself - Product and 3D Design

 We've all had at least some time between high school and university that has also given us a broader view of life and a varied set of backgrounds.
 In chatting, we discovered that we each have strengths that will complement each other and clear roles began to emerge.
 Since Griffith has moved to the Microsoft Office platform, we chose to use this as our base for sharing files.
-We also chose to use WhatsApp as a messaging platform since it is cross platform and the majority of the team already had accounts with it.
+We also chose to use WhatsApp as a messaging platform since it is cross-platform and the majority of the team already had accounts with it.

 Although we haven't figured out what we want to target for our proposal, of the 5 categories, we feel Conscious Consumption is the category we're most passionate about.